infrawatch/service-telemetry-operator/ci/README.md

 In Zuul, the provisioned hosts are also virtual machines, so running `crc start` would result in a VM in a VM.
 This nested virtualisation causes some performance issues.

 The `extracted` deployment try to address the performance issues associated with nested virtualisation.
 The infrastructure is more complicated than nested.
 The `coreos-crc-extracted-...` labels provide a VM with an extracted CRC VM image, so that the CRC VM can be booted directly by the cloud provider.
 The `crc` VM is not accessed directly, but via a second `controller` VM, on which tests are run.
 The `stf-base-2node` job includes a network configuration to make sure the controller can communicate with the OCP deployment in CRC.
-All ansible playbooks should be run against `controller`.
-The `stf-base-2node` job is a common parent to all the jobs in the repo, and should rarely need an update.

 The name of each nodeset corresponds to the version of OCP that is deployed by the CRC image.